RhoMancer/AngusSoftwareApp/buildSrc/README.md

 ## Components

-### AngusGradleToolsPlugin — end‑of‑build failure analysis
+### AngusFailureAnalysisPlugin — end‑of‑build failure analysis
 - What it does
   - Registers a single `buildFinished` listener (only when explicitly enabled).
   - If the build failed, it builds a detailed prompt, sends it to Ollama via STDIN (`ollama run <model>`), and prints the model’s response under a banner in the Gradle output.